Drosera macrophylla

 Drosera macrophylla, the showy sundew, is a perennial tuberous species in the genus Drosera that is endemic to Western Australia.
 It grows in a rosette with leaves 4 cm long and 2 cm wide.
 It is a common species east of Perth.
 It grows in loam soils.
 It flowers from June to October.
 D. macrophylla was first described by John Lindley in his 1839 publication A sketch of the vegetation of the Swan River Colony.
 In 1992, Allen Lowrie and Sherwin Carlquist described a new subspecies, D. macrophylla subsp. monantha, which is distinguished from D. macrophylla subsp. macrophylla by its single-flowered or rarely biflowered inflorescences.
 Subspecies monantha is abundant in the Bruce Rock/Merredin region.
+The specific epithet macrophylla originates from Greek words makros (large) and phyllon (leaf) meaning 'large-leaved'.